AuthEceSoftEng/thesis-big-softeng-data/kafka-flink-cassandra-integration/README.md

 ```

-You can also access the topic data through the "kafka-ui" at localhost:8080.
+You can also access the topic "raw-events"' data through the Kafka UI at localhost:8080.